 - C.1.1.
-Up to 50% of the Premium may be paid out in cash or in-kind goods to Premium Participants, as long as cash or in-kind payout is an effective way to address particular needs identified in the Needs Assessment. - C.1.2.
+Up to 50% of the Premium received in the previous 12 months from the approval date of the Premium Plan, may be paid out in cash or in-kind goods to Premium Participants, as long as cash or in-kind payout is an effective way to address particular needs identified in the Needs Assessment.
+Please see the document, Guidance for use of Premium on In-Kind Goods for more information on using Premium to purchase in-kind goods. - C.1.2.
 In some cases, Premium may be used for certain costs of the General Assembly and compensation of FTC members for traveling to and participating in FTC meetings required in Criterion 1.1.3.b.
 See Annex B for these requirements. - C.1.3.
-Premium may be used to hire an administrative support person to assist the FTC16.
+Premium may be used to hire an administrative support person to assist the FTC.
 The scope of work, hours, and rate of the administrative support person must be clearly recorded.
 The work contract must ensure that they report directly to the FTC, and not to the Certificate Holder or other employer, for the work done supporting the FTC and Premium Projects. - C.1.4.
 When using Premium to purchase goods or services from a third party, including the provision of training or purchasing of goods or services to provide directly to Premium Participants (such as grocery vouchers or physical goods), this entity should be neutral to the Certificate Holder, have no personal interest in the operation, and have no influence over the actors in the labor supply chain.
 It is also best practice to ask for more than one cost estimate/quote from competing vendors, and to document the different quotes. - C.1.5.
 Any time physical assets are acquired with Premium spending, it is recommended that the FTC be established as a legal body to ensure ownership of these assets is tied to the Premium Participants.

-Section C.2: Additional rules for FTCs representing democratically-controlled small producer organizations17
+Section C.2: Additional rules for Fair Trade Committees representing democratically-controlled small producer organizations

 C.2.1.
-Premium may be used for Premium management expenses, including bank fees, wire transfer fees, taxes, and financial audits;
+Premium may be used for Premium management expenses, including bank fees, wire transfer fees, taxes, and financial audits.